rismanobahar/event-management/event-management/README.md

 `AttendeeResource` in the `App\Http\Resources` directory.
 This class is used to transform and format the `Attendee` model's data when returning it as a JSON response in APIs.
 - `php artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider` : Publishes the configuration file and migration files for Laravel Sanctum.
 This command is used to set up Sanctum, which provides a simple way to authenticate single-page applications (SPAs), mobile applications, and simple token-based APIs.
 - `php artisan make:controller Api/AuthController` : make a controller file for authentication
+- `php artisan make:policy EventPolicy --model=Event` : Creates a policy class named `EventPolicy` in the `App\Policies` directory.
+This class is used to define authorization logic for the `Event` model, allowing you to control access to specific actions (e.g., view, update, delete) based on user roles or permissions.
+- `php artisan make:policy AttendeePolicy --model=Attendee` : Creates a policy class named `AttendeePolicy` in the `App\Policies` directory.
+This class is used to define authorization logic for the `Attendee` model, allowing you to control access to specific actions (e.g., view, update, delete) based on user roles or permissions.

 ## Tinker Commands